daiphuongngo/Brain-Tumor-Deep-Learning-Detection-VGG-ResNet-EfficientNet-ConvNeXt-Segmentation-SAM-UNet-DeepLabV3/README.md

 2/ Prepare images with segmented tumor:

-For those images with tumor, I will apply this first half part of this technique Segment Anything Model (SAM) with Transformers to generate color-highlighted tumor regions and build a separate annotated dataset for fine-tuning segmentation models. https://keras.io/examples/vision/sam/
+For those images with tumor, I will apply this first half part of this technique **Segment Anything Model (SAM) with Transformers** to generate color-highlighted tumor regions and build a separate annotated dataset for fine-tuning segmentation models. https://keras.io/examples/vision/sam/

 My project has 2 predictive end goals:

 1/ **Binary Classification** - Predict whether a brain MRI image shows a tumor:

 I will start with a custom **CNN** and then apply **Transfer Learning** with models such as **VGG16, ResNet50, EfficientNetV2, and ConvNeXt** (more preferrable) variants to compare performance across metrics beyond accuracy. https://keras.io/api/applications/

 2/ **Tumor Segmentation** - Highlight the tumor region in MRI images where present:

-With the #2 annotated data thanks to SAM as mentioned above, I will fine-tune the pretrained model, such as SAM and/or Image segmentation with a U-Net-like architecture. https://keras.io/examples/vision/oxford_pets_image_segmentation/
+With the #2 annotated data thanks to SAM as mentioned above, I will fine-tune the pretrained model, such as **SAM** and/or **Image segmentation with a U-Net-like architecture**.

+https://keras.io/examples/vision/oxford_pets_image_segmentation/

 This dataset is manageable in size, and I’ll rely on Keras, scikit-image and pretrained models to optimize both performance and training time.